TEXAS BRACKET RACING SERIES RULES & REGULATIONS

-Welcome and thank you for being a part of Houston Raceway Park’s 2018 E.T.
-Bracket Racing series.
+Welcome and thank you for being a part of Houston Raceway Park Powered by Pennzoil’s 2021 Texas Bracket Racing series.
 Whether you have been attending events at our track since its debut in 1988 or this is your first season with us, we sincerely hope you enjoy your time at the race track.

-The information contained within will be used in conjunction with the current 2018 NHRA Rule Book, and will provide you with accurate rules and procedures for competing at Houston Raceway Park.
+The information contained within will be used in conjunction with the current 2021 NHRA Rule Book, and will provide you with accurate rules and procedures for competing at Houston Raceway Park Powered by Pennzoil.
 We encourage every racer to become a member of the National Hot Rod Association (NHRA), which entitles you to receive NHRA’s publication, National Dragster, and much more.

 Should you have any questions regarding rules or need event information please call our office at (281) 383-7223 or visit our website at Houstonraceway.com.

 Every driver must fill out a tech card for each class of participation.
 All tech cards must be filled out completely, or they will not be accepted at tech inspection.
 The driver must sign the front and fill out the back of each tech card.
-Houston Raceway Park offers and recognizes the NHRA Extended Technical Inspection program.
-Houston Raceway Park will have a sticker for 2018 and this will expedite the tech process, however, the car and driver must go through tech and show an HRP official their sticker.
+Houston Raceway Park Powered by Pennzoil offers and recognizes the NHRA Extended Technical Inspection program.
+However, the car and driver must go through tech and show an HRP official their ETI sticker and booklet.
 Tech will be located near the Sunoco Fuel station.
-Each week there will be a drawing for the tech card that is filled out the neatest and complete.
+Bring NHRA license or equivalent with you to tech.

-If you wish to enter the Houston Raceway Park E.T.
-Bracket Racing Series points program, you must complete a registration form and return it to Race Control (Suite 207) prior to earning points.
-For 2018, we will calculate points for ALL Racers for the first 4 races, racers will have until the end of the fourth race to sign up for points to retain those points.
+If you wish to enter the Houston Raceway Park Powered by Pennzoil Texas Bracket Racing Series points program, you must complete a registration form and return it to Race Control (Suite 207) prior to earning points.
+For 2021, we will calculate points for ALL Racers for the first 4 races, racers will have until the end of the fourth race to sign up for points to retain those points.
 After the fourth race anyone that HAS NOT registered for points will be reset to ZERO and points will no longer be calculated.
 To be eligible to race on the E.T.
 Bracket Finals team, drivers must have a current NHRA Permanent Competition Number prior to going to Dallas.
-There is a $35 charge for each class registration form submitted for points.
+There is a $50 charge for each class registration form submitted for points.
 Drivers must register for each category in which they would like to earn points.
-All fees will be applied to the class entered for the end-of-the-year point fund.
-DOT Street is not a point class.

-In order to earn points in the bracket racing series, drivers must complete a point registration form.
-There is a charge to enter the points program at Houston Raceway Park.
-Points are calculated in the following manner: 10 points will be awarded for show up/first round and 10 points will be awarded for every round you show up to after first round.
+In order to earn points in the bracket racing series on both of their entries individually, drivers must complete a point registration form.
+There is a charge to enter the points program at Houston Raceway Park Powered by Pennzoil.
+Points are calculated in the following manner: 100 points will be awarded for show up/first round and 100 points will be awarded for every round you show up to after first round.
 Buy-Backs will receive zero points for every round won starting in the 2nd round and will be racing only for the money/trophy at that point.
-The winner of each class will receive 2 additional bonus points and the runner-up will receive 1 additional bonus point.
+The winner of each class will receive 20 additional bonus points and the runner-up will receive 10 additional bonus point.

 PUBLIC ADDRESS SYSTEM

-Houston Raceway Park participants should pay close attention to announcements on the public address system.
+Houston Raceway Park Powered by Pennzoil participants should pay close attention to announcements on the public address system.
 Stay tuned for class calls and the status of eliminations.
 You can tune in to our track radio station at 87.9 FM while at the track to hear the announcements.

-Houston Raceway Park will share your race photos on our social media accounts.
+Houston Raceway Park Powered by Pennzoil will share your race photos on our social media accounts.
 When you post your photos please be sure to tag us on Facebook @houstonraceway, Instagram @houstonracewaypark, and on Twitter @houstonraceway

-Houston Raceway has created a Facebook group called “HRP Bracket Series” dedicated to our race participants.
+Houston Raceway has created a Facebook group called “Texas Bracket Racing Series” dedicated to our race participants.
 Be sure to join the page to keep up with important news and information regarding the Series.

-Houston Raceway Park is one of the world’s finest motorsports facilities.
+Houston Raceway Park Powered by Pennzoil is one of the world’s finest motorsports facilities.
 We hope you will help us in an effort to maintain this high quality facility.
 We ask that you please place all trash in the proper trash containers which are provided throughout the facility.
-Tires and batteries are not to be left on Houston Raceway Park grounds.
+Tires and batteries are not to be left on Houston Raceway Park Powered by Pennzoil grounds.
 We also ask that all used oil be deposited in the proper containers provided in the pit area.
-Glass bottles are STRICTLY PROHIBITED at Houston Raceway Park.
+Glass bottles are STRICTLY PROHIBITED at Houston Raceway Park Powered by Pennzoil.
 Please DO NOT dump charcoal in any trash cans.

 In the event of an on track incident please give our rescue and safety personnel the room they need to perform their critical job and rescue and clean up operations.
 Any attempt to access the immediate incident area is STRICTLY PROHIBITED and you will be asked to leave.